rpm-software-management/mock/docs/Releasing-Mock.md

 branched from Rawhide, there's a script in releng/rawhide-branching.sh that helps you to setup a correct configuration layout.

+For Rawhide releases, you'll primarily be updating mock-core-configs only.
+Follow the steps in the release checklist, but focus only on the mock-core-configs parts.
+Be sure to use the `--config-only` flag when generating release notes.

 ## Release checklist overview

 0. Make sure all GitHub CI checks are passing for the latest commit

-1. change to the correct local branch, e.g. `main`
+1. Change to the correct local branch, e.g. `main`

         $ git checkout main

-2. fetch git remote, and propose local-only patches (if any)
+2. Fetch git remote, and propose local-only patches (if any)

         $ git pull --rebase main

-3. If you want to propose the PR through a PR, switch to a new branch
+3. If you want to propose the release through a PR, switch to a new branch

         $ git checkout -b release-2024-05-15

 5. Prepare release notes.
 Use the going-to-be-released version, not the current version.

-If you want to release only configs, use `--config-only`.
+   For a full release (both mock and mock-core-configs):

         $ sudo dnf install towncrier
         $ ./releng/generate-release-notes --use-version 5.1
         $ vim docs/Release-Notes-5.1.md  # modify manually!

-   Rename release notes for configs from e.g. `Release-Notes-40.3.md` to `Release-Notes-Configs-40.3.md`.
+   For a mock-core-configs only release:

+        $ ./releng/generate-release-notes --use-version 40.3 --config-only
+        $ vim docs/Release-Notes-Configs-40.3.md  # modify manually!

    Don't forget to manually modify ./docs/index.md and mention the new release.

    Add list of contributing authors:

+   For mock:
        $ git log mock-4.1-1..HEAD --format="%aN" mock/ | sort | uniq

+   For mock-core-configs:
        $ git log mock-core-configs-38.1-1..HEAD --format="%aN" mock-core-configs/ | sort | uniq

 6. Commit all the pending changes

 7. On your box (you need push-access rights), tag the git tree:

+   For a full release (both mock and mock-core-configs):

+       # First tag mock-core-configs
+       $ cd ./mock-core-configs
+       $ tito tag --use-version 40.3  # major.minor according to policy

+       # Then update mock's spec and tag mock
+       # Update 'Conflicts: mock-core-configs < ??' in mock.spec
+       $ cd ./mock
+       $ tito tag --use-version 5.1  # major.minor according to policy

+   For a mock-core-configs only release:

+       $ cd ./mock-core-configs
+       $ tito tag --use-version 40.3  # major.minor according to policy

+   For a mock only release:

-       $ cd ./mock  # or cd ./mock-core-configs
+       $ cd ./mock
-       $ tito tag --use-version 3.0  # major.minor according to policy
+       $ tito tag --use-version 5.1  # major.minor according to policy

-   When you release both mock and mock-core-configs together, you likely want to (a) first tag 'mock-core-configs' package with bumped 'Requires: mock >= ??', (b) bump 'Conflicts: mock-core-configs < ??' in mock.spec and (c) then tag new mock version.

 8. Push the tito-generated commits to the upstream repo